-To aid the monitoring of compliance with the credit rating requirements in Calpe's credit risk management strategy, and to minimise the risk of counterparty failure arising from external parties, Calpe has established key risk indicators which are consistent with its investment strategy and investment risk appetite and tolerances.
-These indicators take into account, but do not rely solely on, the financial security rating and credit rating assigned by external rating agencies.
+To aid the monitoring of compliance with the credit rating requirements of Calpe's credit risk management strategy and to minimise the risk of counterparty failure arising from external parties, Calpe has established limits that its external investment manager must adhere to, accompanied by key risk indicators which are consistent with Calpe's investment strategy, risk appetite and tolerances.
+These indicators take into account, but do not rely solely on, the credit rating assigned by external rating agencies.

 Calpe uses external credit assessments primarily to assess the credit quality of assets in its investment portfolios and its reinsurers.
 Calpe and TransRe do not rely solely on one rating agency and give consideration to a range of views provided by rating agencies as well as its own market knowledge and intelligence provided by professional investment managers.
+Calpe takes into account both the credit quality and financial security rating of its reinsurance providers.